More protein bread. More protein recipes. Well, yes. Part of me getting off to a good start in 2013. This is good, yes?

 1/2 – 3/4 teaspoon sea salt

 *If you prefer to make this bread without protein powders added, simply omit the whey and casein powders from the recipe.
 Substitute an extra 25 grams of coconut flour instead.
+You can also make this bread using only whole eggs or egg whites only.
+I swap and change depending on whim and the result is great either way.

 Preheat the oven to 180℃.